|Steve Ostrin and UFT Howie Schoor in front of 25 Chapel Street, Brooklyn|

 |UFT Pres.
 Mike Mulgrew, Chancellor Carmen Farina, Mayor Bill de Blasio|

 The New York City RubberRoom Anti-Teacher Charging Process Shows How Corrupt the Carmen Farina-Bill DeBlasio Department of Education Really Is. by Betsy Combier

 |David Pakter with Rudy Giuliani|

-From the first time that I was invited into the rubber room at 25 Chapel Street in 2003 by David Pakter, I understood that the charging, rubber room placement, and 3020-a hearing process - which I shortened to the "rubber room" process - was a massive fraud on the public.
+From the first time that I was invited into the rubber room at 25 Chapel Street in 2003 by David Pakter, I understood that the charging process and rubber room placement, and 3020-a hearing process - which I shortened to the rubber room process - was a massive fraud on the public.

 The problem stems from the fact that there is no accountability in this process, therefore anyone can charge someone with anything and make him/her guilty without having any repercussions for the charging agent's life or career (I call these agents "The Gotcha Squad").
 See here and here.

 In New York City, an administrator who reassigns a teacher after claiming he/she is guilty of either valid or false charges is given the same rewards: financial, because the person is taken off of the school budget sooner or later; personal, because the person is no longer in the same building and the "problems" this person supposedly caused are stopped; professional, because there may be some concerns about the principal's actions which the charged teacher could reveal, and now is out of the way, gone from the premises, and far from parents and other staff at the school.